 And there are loads of other AI features built into the various parts of the app, or grouped together in the Magic Studio.
 Surprisingly, none of Canva's AI features ever feel shoehorned in—and it's still an incredible design app whether you use them or not.
 But if you want to experiment with AI-powered layout options and generating design elements with written prompts, you can do that too.

 And with Zapier's Canva integration, you can automate your design-related workflows.
 Do things like automatically creating designs based on form submissions or uploading assets from spreadsheet entries.
-Here are a few templates to get you started.
+Learn more about how to automate Canva, or get started with one of these pre-made workflows.

 Create Canva designs from new or updated Google Sheets rows